The Best Spots to Visit in Dubuque, Iowa

 Best Spots to Visit in Dubuque, Iowa

-In this guide, you’ll find not only iconic Dubuque spots but the best hidden and local spots as well.
+In this guide, you’ll find iconic Dubuque spots and the best hidden and local spots.
 As a travel writer, I’m interested in what the locals have to share about their city.
-After all, they are the experts and they always have the best recommendations!
-Chatting with residents, business owners, and frequent visitors are what I love most about traveling.
+After all, they are the experts and always have the best recommendations!
+Chatting with residents, business owners, and frequent visitors is what I love most about traveling.
 I could spend all day talking and losing track of time with them – this has happened a time or two!
 Especially when I take the mister along (if you’ve met him, then you know).

 National Mississippi River Museum & Aquarium

 The River Museum is an aquarium, science center, and museum all in one!
-There are several unique exhibits here, you can climb aboard the William M. Black or pet the stingrays in the Diamond Jo River Center (East Entrance).
-These were just two of my favorites areas in the museum.
-The exhibits are spread out between two buildings, a plaza, boatyard, boat shop, wetlands, and train depot.
+Several unique exhibits are here; you can climb aboard the William M. Black or pet the stingrays in the Diamond Jo River Center (East Entrance).
+These were just two of my favorite areas in the museum.
+The exhibits are spread out between two buildings: a plaza, a boatyard, a boat shop, wetlands, and a train depot.
 The museum and aquarium are great for all ages, from little ones to seniors.

 Tips for visiting the River Museum:

-• Plan to spend at least 1/2 a day here!
-There is so much to do and you don’t want to be rushed.
-So arrive early and plan for a few hours.
+- Plan to spend at least half a day here!
+There is so much to do, and you don’t want to be rushed, so arrive early and plan for a few hours.
 There is a restaurant on-site for lunch and snacks.

 Fenelon Place Elevator Company

-Also known as the Fourth Street Elevator, the Fenelon Place Elevator is the world’s shortest and steepest scenic railway and you can take a ride on it!
-At first, I was a bit hesitant to ride the elevator (because I’m scared of heights) but I’m here to tell you – it’s not scary!
-I successfully rode the elevator up and down, round-trip, without a problem.
+Also known as the Fourth Street Elevator, the Fenelon Place Elevator is the world’s shortest and steepest scenic railway, and you can ride it!
+At first, I hesitated to ride the elevator (because I’m scared of heights), but I’m here to tell you – it’s not scary!
+I successfully rode the elevator up and down round-trip without a problem.

 Tips for visiting the Fenelon Place Elevator: